Assignment 2

 </html>

-4. Save index.html by clicking File > Save, or use the shortcut Ctrl+S (Cmd+S on Mac) .
-You might have to refresh the page to see the form.
+4. Save index.html using the shortcut Ctrl+S (Cmd+S on Mac).
+You might have to refresh the preview.

 5. Use the same lat/lon test values from Part 1 (30,-90 and 30.45,-91.187) and click the button to submit the form.
 It should print the distance value on the page.